binbashar/le-ref-architecture-doc/docs/how-it-works/infra-as-code-library/infra-as-code-library-specs.md

         - avoid wasting time.
         - not healthy, not secure and slows us down.

-??? important ":checkered_flag: **DoD of a highly reusable, configurable, and composible sub-modules**"
+??? important ":checkered_flag: **DoD of a highly reusable, configurable, and composable sub-modules**"
     Which will be 100%

     - :fast_forward: modular